 View the enclosure LEDs

-You can view the LEDs on the hardware (while referring to LED descriptions for your enclosure model) to identify component status.
-If a problem prevents access to the PowerVault Manager or the CLI, this is the only option available.
-However, monitoring and management are often done at a management console using storage management interfaces, rather than relying on line-of-sight to LEDs of racked hardware components.
+You can view the LEDs on the hardware to identify component status.
+If a problem prevents access to the PowerVault Manager or the CLI, viewing the enclosure LEDs is the only option available.

 Performing basic steps